 The Promise and Risk of Nanoscience

-Despite the advances, nanotechnology is still in its infancy, as is the potential for how nanotechnology can change our lives and our society.
+Despite the advances, nanotechnology is still at an early stage, as is the potential for how nanotechnology can change our lives and our society.
 There are questions about appropriate development of ‘nano-enabled’ products and many unknowns regarding risks to environment and human health.

 CENR Leadership and Research Priorities

 The CENR Director is Dr. Jamie Lead, who joined as USC as the founding CENR Director in August 2012.
 Prior to this, Dr. Lead was Professor or Environmental Nanoscience at the University of Birmingham, UK, where he was also Director of the Facility for Environmental Nanoparticle Analysis and Characterization (FENAC).
 Dr. Lead’s research focuses on understanding nanoscale phenomena in the environment and he is backed by a range of faculty, research staff and research students.

 The CENR research priorities include synthesis of novel nanoparticles, characterization of their physico-chemical properties, development of new metrology methods, quantifying their toxicity, fate and behavior, developing environmental applications and helping to understand and infrom regulatory-policy and public responses to this emerging technology.
 The CENR has state of the art experimental and other facilities, backed by a group of highly experienced faculty and research staff.